 Whole coconut milk serves as a wonderful substitute for milk in many recipes, does it not?

-Why not make a sweetened condensed milk recipe with whole coconut milk instead?
+Why not make a healthy sweetened condensed milk recipe with coconut milk instead?

 So bring on those recipes using sweetened condensed milk!
 You will love the taste of this sweetened condensed milk recipe and how you don’t feel tired and congested after eating it!

 One word of advice: It is my experience that substituting sweetened condensed coconut milk for dairy sweetened condensed milk at a 1:1 ratio does not appreciably change the flavor of the recipe but it will probably extend the baking time a bit.
 For example, most key lime pie recipes say to bake at 350F for only 15 minutes if using canned sweetened condensed milk.
 But, if you use sweetened condensed coconut milk, I’ve found that 30 minutes at 350F is required for the pie to fully bake.
 So be flexible with your baking time when using sweetened condensed coconut milk and adjust as needed.

 I’ve included a brief 15 second video below of the sweetened condensed milk recipe being made.
 It gets mixed with some egg yolks as I make Key Lime Pie so you can see the color and consistency of the end result.

 Bring whole coconut milk to a boil in a medium sized pan.
 When the coconut milk starts to boil, reduce the heat to a simmer and whisk in your sweetener, mixing thoroughly.

 Continue to simmer for about 2 hours until the liquid is reduced by at least half or as much as two-thirds.
 You can be doing other things around the house and check and stir occasionally as it is reducing down.

 This sweetened condensed milk recipe is dark and thickened once you reduce it down.
 Have a taste .. you will be amazed!